ImSoDrowned/HelloGirls/README.md

 # HelloGirls
-A program to send good morning and goodnight to multiple Instagram accounts **Developed with 💙 by ImSoDrowned**
+A program to send good morning and good night dm's to multiple Instagram accounts

+**Developed with 💙 by ImSoDrowned**
 # Introduction
 Do you have multiple girlfriends?